Raw Asparagus Salad with Walnuts & Parmesan

 - To make the crumbs: Place day-old bread in the food processor and whiz until fine.
 Measure out 1.5 to 2 cups of crumbs.
 Heat the 2 tablespoons of oil over medium heat.
 Add the crumbs and the salt.
 Cook, stirring occasionally, until crumbs are golden brown.
 This could take 5 to 15 minutes (or longer) depending on your heat level.
 If you have the time, go slowly to prevent burning.
 When the crumbs are nice and golden, turn off the heat.
 Let cool briefly.
 Taste.
 Add more salt if necessary.

 - To toast the walnuts: Place the walnuts in a medium skillet.
 Set the skillet over low heat.
 Allow the walnuts to toast slowly while you prepare the salad.
 Remove them from the heat when they smell and look toasty.
 You can chop them on a cutting board or by gently crushing them in a tea towel.

 - Prepare the asparagus: Using a sharp knife, slice the asparagus thinly on the bias.

-- Assemble the salad: In a large bowl, combine the toasted walnuts, the grated Parmigiano Reggiano, the crushed red pepper flakes (starting with 1/4 teaspoon if you are sensitive to heat), salt and pepper to taste, and the zest of the lemon.
+- Assemble the salad: In a large bowl, combine the toasted walnuts, the toasted bread crumbs, the grated Parmigiano Reggiano, the crushed red pepper flakes (starting with 1/4 teaspoon if you are sensitive to heat), salt and pepper to taste, and the zest of the lemon.
 Stir to combine.
 Add the asparagus and toss to combine.
 “Taste and dial in the flavors by adding more salt, black pepper, chile flakes, or lemon juice.
 When the flavors are bright and delicious, add the mint (if using) and 1/4 cup olive oil.”
 Toss to combine.
 Taste and adjust the flavors again if necessary.